As First Lady, Dr. Biden has focused on reaching out to all Americans, helping to bring our country together.

 In 1975, she met then-Senator Joe Biden.
 They married at the United Nations Chapel in New York City in 1977 and she became the mother of his two sons, Beau and Hunter.
 Their daughter, Ashley, was born in 1981.

-As Second Lady, Dr. Biden focused on advocating for community colleges, military families, and the education of women and girls around the world.
+As Second Lady for eight years, Dr. Biden focused on advocating for community colleges, military families, and the education of women and girls around the world.

 As the Obama-Biden Administration focused on recovering from the 2008 economic recession, Dr. Biden worked to underscore the critical role of community colleges in the nation’s economy.
 She hosted the first-ever White House Summit on Community Colleges with President Obama and led the Community College to Career Bus Tour to highlight industry partnerships between community colleges and employers.
 She also became the honorary chair of the College Promise National Advisory Board, leading the effort to make community colleges free for hard-working students.

 The daughter of a Navy Signalman and the mother of Major Beau Biden, a soldier in the Delaware Army National Guard, Dr. Biden has been a longtime advocate for military families.
-As Second Lady, she launched Joining Forces with First Lady Michelle Obama, an initiative to support service members, veterans, their families, caregivers, and survivors.
+In 2011, she launched the first phase of Joining Forces with First Lady Michelle Obama, a White House initiative to support service members, veterans, their families, caregivers, and survivors.
 She also released a children’s book in 2012, Don’t Forget, God Bless Our Troops, the story of their family’s experience with deployment through the eyes of Dr. Biden’s granddaughter, Natalie, in the year her father, Beau, was deployed to Iraq.